arjunptm/GITS/docs/supported_commands.md

 ### Supported functionality

+The order in here is as per the files in code/

 #### gits add
 Function that adds files as passed to the gits add command.
 Performs operation as similar to git add command.